craigmcchesney/dp-support/README.md

 The dp-support repo includes tools for managing each of these components.
 Use of the tools is optional.
 They can be used as is (by downloading the installer from the data-platform repo), or can be treated as a starting place for a custom installation.

+Note that Docker installation with command-line access to "docker" is a prerequisite to use the docker-based scripts.
+Docker is not required for a production installation, but can be a useful way to deploy demo, test, development, and QA systems.

 The utilities for each component are described in more detail below.

 ## Quick Start